A Game of Thrones-Chapter 70

 Jon deserts in the middle of the night, determined to join his brother Robb in the quest for vengeance.
 South of Mole's Town, his friends catch up and bring him back.
-In the morning, Lord Commander Mormont reveals he knows about the night’s events and manages to convince Jon to stay and join him on a Great Ranging beyond the Wall.
+In the morning, Lord Commander Mormont reveals he knows about the night’s events and convinces Jon to stay and join him on a great ranging beyond the Wall.

 Late at night, Jon saddles a mare in the stables of Castle Black.
 As he mounts up, Sam appears in the doorway, insisting that Jon cannot do this.
-Jon warns Sam to get out of his way, telling him he does not want to hurt him.
-When the fat boy refuses, Jon puts his spurs to the horse and forces Sam to leap out of the way, stumbling and falling.
+Jon warns Sam to get out of his way since he does not want to hurt him.
+When the fat boy refuses, Jon spurs his horse and forces Sam to leap out of the way, stumbling and falling.
 The mare leaps over Sam.
-As he heads south down the Kingsroad, Jon hopes that Sam has not hurt himself getting out of the way.
+As he heads south down the kingsroad, Jon hopes that Sam has not hurt himself getting out of the way.

-The whole castle is silent and there is no one to see him leave.
-All the sentries are atop the Wall, looking north.
+The whole castle is silent and there is no one to see him leave; all the sentries are atop the Wall, looking north.
 Jon trusts that Sam loves him enough to give him a head start.
 In truth, he does not believe the timid boy can summon the courage to disturb the guards to wake the Lord Commander in the night.
-As he rides, Jon flexes his hand, appreciating having the bandages off.
+As he rides, Jon flexes his burnt hand, appreciating having the bandages off.